Williamstown, Victoria: Sports and recreation

 both field many junior teams in the Altona Bay Basketball Association.

 Williamstown is also home to a local soccer club, Williamstown SC.
 Established in 1981, Williamstown SC's home ground is JT Gray Reserve on Kororoit Creek Road.
 The First and Reserves Teams play in FFV's Men's State League and the club also has Juniors from 4-year-olds upwards and a Masters Team of over-35-year-olds.

 Lacrosse, a minor sport in Australia, is also popular in Williamstown.
 Three clubs, the Williamstown Lacrosse Club, Williamstown Women's Lacrosse Club and Newport Ladies Lacrosse club all use the Fearon Reserve as their club house and home field.

 For the 1956 Summer Olympics, the city hosted the pistol and rifle portion of the shooting and the shooting part of the modern pentathlon events.

 International tennis star Mark Philippoussis grew up in Williamstown.
 Other notable sports stars who live in the area include Australian Football League players Chris Grant and Rohan Smith both of the Western Bulldogs in the Australian Football League.

 The Hobsons Bay Coastal Trail runs through Williamstown and is a very popular trail with recreational users.
 A section of the trail is used by the Hobsons Bay Running Club for their monthly handicap.

 Scouts Australia has a Sea Scout and a Scout group in Williamstown.

 Transport

-Williamstown is approximately 15 minutes by car from Melbourne via the West Gate Freeway or a 30-minute train journey from Flinders Street station.
-Ferries from Melbourne's Southgate Arts & Leisure Precinct take approximately 1-hour.
+In light traffic, Williamstown is approximately 15 minutes by car from Melbourne via the West Gate Freeway or a 30-minute train journey from Flinders Street station.
+Ferries from Melbourne's Southgate Arts & Leisure Precinct take approximately an hour.

-Williamstown is serviced by three railway stations: North Williamstown, Williamstown Beach and Williamstown, all on the Williamstown railway line.
+Williamstown is served by three railway stations: North Williamstown, Williamstown Beach and Williamstown, all on the Williamstown railway line.

 There are three bus routes which connect Williamstown with surrounding suburbs.

 The principal road connections from Williamstown are Kororoit Creek Road leading westward toward Altona and Laverton and two roads which head northward to Newport and Spotswood, namely Douglas Parade and Melbourne Road.
 The latter connects to central Melbourne via the West Gate Bridge.

 A ferry service connects Williamstown's Gem Pier area with St Kilda and Port Melbourne.
 It operates 7 days a week in peak season, with a limited service in cooler months.